NazimBL/ADE7880/README.md

 to setup the energy meter as well as read and write data to registers.

 The Pmu.c is the main file of the project

+The libbrary is also compatible with most ADE78xx family.